 Under Massachusetts General Laws, Chapter 40A, Section 3, commercial agricultural use is protected from unreasonable regulations or special permit requirements under local municipal zoning ordinances or bylaws.
 While marijuana is expressly excluded from this protection, hemp is exempt from the definition of marijuana under Chapter 55 of the Acts of 2017, and therefore eligible for the same protection as other forms of commercial agriculture as defined in M.G.L. c.
 128, Section 1A.
 The determination as to whether any of these zoning protections may apply is made on a case-by-case basis and determined by the specific facts surrounding your individual property and proposed use.
 You will need to review your municipality’s zoning ordinances or bylaws to determine whether your proposed use is subject to any additional local zoning requirements.

-Am I able to grow hemp on APR land or land subject to an Agricultural Covenant now?
+Am I able to grow hemp on APR land or land subject to an Agricultural Covenant held by the Department?

 Does the Cannabis Control Commission have any involvement in the Hemp Program?

-As the authority over hemp in the Commonwealth falls under the jurisdiction of Massachusetts General Laws, Chapter 128, MDAR is the sole authority in regulating hemp within the Commonwealth.
+MDAR is the sole authority in regulating hemp within the Commonwealth under the jurisdiction of Massachusetts General Laws, Chapter 128.
 However, due to the nature of this crop and the parallels that arise between hemp and marijuana, MDAR is working with the Cannabis Control Commission to ensure that both agencies are aware of each program’s jurisdiction and overlapping issues.

 Will the Department be inspecting licensed facilities?

 Yes.
 MDAR will conduct inspections in order to ensure compliance with Massachusetts General Laws, Chapter 128, Sections 116 through 123.